 How Equine Therapy Can Help With MS

 It can be difficult to know where to begin when you receive an MS diagnosis.
 It’s natural to have an infinite number of thoughts passing through your brain.
 By understanding your diagnosis, you can take strides toward keeping symptoms at bay and maintaining the abilities you have.
-There is a lot to know, but physical health is one prominent factor to think of when it comes to controlling symptoms.
-To explore this idea further, you’ll learn how equine therapy can help with MS here.
+One way to do so is with hippotherapy for MS. To explore this idea further, keep reading to learn how equine therapy can help with MS.

 What Is MS?

 Multiple sclerosis is an autoimmune disease.
 It compromises the immune system we rely on to protect us from illness and fight diseases.
 The immune system begins attacking tissues rather than defending them.
 This occurrence destroys the fatty coating that protects our brain and spinal cord nerve fibers.
 With the elimination of this important protective layer, nerves end up exposed and vulnerable.
 Horse therapy for MS aims to excite the brain to make it stronger.

 MS affects many parts of the body and causes chronic pain and fatigue.
 It can affect the eyes and cause double vision or complete vision loss.
 MS can impair coordination of body movements, affecting a person’s ability to walk, move, or complete tasks.
 The severity of the chronic symptoms will vary from person to person.
 While one individual may experience very few symptoms throughout their life, another may experience acute and unwavering pain and disability.
 Equine therapy for MS can help relieve a range of symptoms caused by the disorder.